Naduve Antaravirali

-Also dubbed in Odia as Ei Bodhe Prema.

 Plot

 Naduve Antaravirali opens with Sanjay (Prakhyath Paramesh), an engineering student, tries to propose his love for his college-mate Nithya (Aishani Shetty) in a moving bus and getting injured after falling down due to her rejection.
 After some initial tries, the two fall in love, but it gets difficult when they get involved in an intimate relationship, ignoring academics and warnings.
 They soon face the consequences for the same.
 It ends with some message to college students to fall in love, but not to cross the limits and instead concentrate on academics.